People of the Dominican Republic: Pre-European history

-Prior to European colonization, the inhabitants of the island were the Arawakan-speaking Taíno, a seafaring people who moved into Hispaniola from the north-east region of South America, displacing earlier inhabitants, c.
+Prior to European colonization, the Indigenous inhabitants of the island belonged to multiple peoples, including the Macorix, the Ciguayos, and the Xaraguá-speaking Taíno, seafaring peoples who likely moved into Hispaniola from the north-east region of South America, displacing earlier inhabitants, c.
 AD 650.
-The native Tainos divided the island into several chiefdoms and engaged in farming, fishing, as well as hunting, and gathering.
+The Native Tainos divided the island into several chiefdoms and engaged in farming, fishing, as well as hunting, and gathering.

 The Spaniards arrived in 1492.
 Columbus and his crew were the first recorded Europeans to encounter the Taíno people.
-Columbus described the native Taínos as a physically tall and well-proportioned people, with a noble character.
-After initially amicable relationships, the Taínos fought against the conquest, led by the female Chief Anacaona of Xaragua and her ex-husband Chief Caonabo of Maguana, as well as Chiefs Guacanagaríx, Guamá, Hatuey, and Enriquillo.
+Columbus described them as a physically tall and well-proportioned people, with a noble character.
+After initially amicable relationships, the Taínos fought against the conquest, led by the female Chief Anacaona of Xaraguá and her ex-husband Chief Caonabo of Maguana, as well as Chiefs Guacanagaríx, Guamá, Hatuey, and Enriquillo.
 The latter's successes gained his people an autonomous enclave for a time on the island.
-Within a few years after the 1492 arrival, the population of Taínos had declined drastically, due to smallpox, measles, and other diseases that arrived with the Europeans.
-Census records from 1514 reveal that at least 40% of Spanish men in Santo Domingo were married to Taino women, and many present-day Dominicans have significant Taíno ancestry.
+Within a few years after the 1492 arrival, the Indigenous population had declined drastically, due to smallpox, measles, and other diseases that arrived with the Europeans.
+Census records from 1514 reveal that at least 40% of Spanish men in Santo Domingo were married to Indigenous women, and many present-day Dominicans have significant Indigenous ancestry.

 European colonization

 Christopher Columbus arrived on the island in December 5, 1492, during the first of his four voyages to the Americas.
 He claimed the land for Spain and named it La Española due to its diverse climate and terrain which reminded him of the Spanish landscape.
 In 1496, Bartholomew Columbus, Christopher's brother, built the city of Santo Domingo, Western Europe's first permanent colonization in the "New World."
 The colony thus became the springboard for the further Spanish conquest of America and for decades the headquarters of Spanish colonial power in the hemisphere.

 In 1501, the colony began to import African slaves.
 In 1697, after decades of armed struggles with the French, Spain ceded the western coast of the island to France with the Treaty of Ryswick, whilst the Central Plateau remained under Spanish domain.

 By the middle of the 18th century, the population was bolstered by European emigration from the Canary Islands, resettling the northern part of the colony and planting tobacco in the Cibao Valley, and importation of slaves was renewed.
 After 1700, with the arrival of new Spanish colonists, the African holocaust resumed.
-However, as industry moved from sugar to cattle ranching, racial and caste divisions became less important, eventually leading to a blend of cultures—Spanish, African, and indigenous—which would form the basis of national identity for Dominicans.
-It is estimated that the population of the colony in 1777 was 400,000, of which 100,000 were European, 70,000 African, 100,000 European/indigenous mestizo, 60,000 African/indigenous mestizo, and 70,000 African/European.
+However, as industry moved from sugar to cattle ranching, racial and caste divisions became less important, eventually leading to a blend of cultures—Spanish, African, and Indigenous—which would form the basis of national identity for Dominicans.
+It is estimated that the population of the colony in 1777 was 400,000, of which 100,000 were European, 70,000 African, 100,000 European/Indigenous mestizo, 60,000 African/Indigenous mestizo, and 70,000 African/European.

 Dominican privateers in the service of the Spanish Crown captured British, Dutch, French and Danish ships in the Caribbean Sea throughout the 18th century.